 He is a leading voice for physicians, writing in The Wall Street Journal, and is the author of The New York Times best-selling book Unaccountable about patient safety and physician-led transparency efforts in health care.
 Dr. Makary is the founder of the Johns Hopkins Center For Surgical Outcomes Research and Clinical Trials and is the recipient of numerous grants to evaluate the effectiveness of new surgical technology and new interventions in health care.

-He serves jointly as a professor of surgery at the Johns Hopkins University School of Medicine and a professor of health policy & management at the Johns Hopkins Bloomberg School of Public Health.
-He has pioneered new pancreas operations at Johns Hopkins, including the laparoscopic Whipple procedure.
+He serves as a professor of surgery at the Johns Hopkins University School of Medicine where he has pioneered new pancreas operations at Johns Hopkins, including the laparoscopic Whipple procedure.
 He performed the first series of laparoscopic islet auto-transplantation and other laparoscopic operations in field of surgery.
 Dr. Makary is among the few highest-volume laparoscopic pancreas surgeons in the United States.
 He is the recipient of the National Pancreas Foundation Nobility in Science Award.

 Dr. Makary is a graduate of Bucknell, Thomas Jefferson and Harvard University.
 He completed his surgical training at Georgetown University and his fellowship at Johns Hopkins Hospital.